-Apple, on the other hand, treats animation as too much of a hindrance in the natural user flow inside the mobile application.
+Apple, on the other hand, treats animation as too much of a hindrance to the natural user flow inside the mobile application.
 They feel that the users should not get distracted from the main app content because of graphics.

-Apple’s User Interface Design, on the other hand, prefer to work around a more different system of navigation – they want to give an experience of use and understand to the end-users.
+Apple’s User Interface Design, on the other hand, prefer to work around a different system of navigation – they want to give an experience of use and understanding to the end-users.
 They prefer to use a simple tab bar carrying all the major app functions.
 They also sometimes promote using a hamburger menu carrying not more than 5 elements or primary functions.

-Now that we have looked at the answers of – what is flat design concept & what does material design means, have dissected the perks and shortcomings of both the design guidelines, and have looked at where they both individually stand on different UI elements, it is time to help you with the last answer – Google’s Material Design vs Apple’s Flat Design: What Should You Choose?
+Now that we have looked at the answers of – what is flat design concept & what material design means, have dissected the perks and shortcomings of both the design guidelines and have looked at where they both individually stand on different UI elements, it is time to help you with the last answer – Google’s Material Design vs Apple’s Flat Design: What Should You Choose?

 While your team of partnered mobile application UI/UX designers would help you make the decision, let us nonetheless give you a headstart.

 The final choice to achieve the best mobile design between material design vs flat design lies in understanding what is the difference between material design and flat design.
-A detailed understanding of which would help you understand that it is ultimately your choice and what you wish to attain with the design.
+A detailed understanding of this would help you understand that it is ultimately your choice and what you wish to attain with the design.

 Flat design, as any mobile app designer would tell you, will make your website or application simplistic.
 Material design, on the other side, would make your app and website a lot more interactive.